-Academic Subject Certificate in Hawaiian Language is intended to provide students with a strong introduction to the culture, and language of Hawai'i.
+This certificate is intended to provide students with a strong introduction to the culture and language of Hawai'i.
 The certificate enhances the Liberal Arts degree and prepares students with a strong foundation to complete their baccalaureate degrees in Hawaiian Language or other fields of study at the University of Hawai'i.
+Program Learning Outcomes

-- 1. Examine Native Hawaiian linguistic, cultural, historical and political concepts. - 2.
-Explain Native Hawaiian concepts as expressed in the broader areas of science, humanities, arts or social sciences. - 3.
-Use writing to discover, develop, communicate and reflect on issues relevant to the Native Hawaiian community.
+- 1. Analyze Native Hawaiian linguistic, cultural, historical, and political concepts. - 2.
+Explain Native Hawaiian concepts as expressed in the broader areas of science, humanities, arts, or social sciences. - 3.
+Reflect on issues relevant to the Native Hawaiian community.